What is regulation?

 Deregulation gives consumers the right to benefit from the following:

-Competitive rates - They have the option to choose a provider, like Just Energy, to offer competitive pricing and services.
+Competitive rates - They have the option to choose a energy retailer, like Kiwi Energy, to offer competitive pricing and services.

-Innovative products - With more competition in the market, they benefit from a variety of product options that may not have otherwise been available.
+Innovative products - With more competition in the market, they benefit from a variety of product options that may not have otherwise been available prior to door to door experience such as community solar

 No service interruptions - Although their natural gas and/or electricity will be coming from a new provider, their local utility/distribution company will continue to ensure consistent delivery of energy to their homes.